Al Shamal: Archaeological sites

 A cluster of Abbasid-period (750–1253) archaeological sites are found near the north-west coast and include Ar Rakiyat, Umm Al Kilab, Ghaf Makin, Mussaykah, Murwab, and Al-Haddiyah.
 Structures that were excavated at these sites were roughly aligned with Mecca.
-All of the sites are situated next to rawdas (depressions), ensuring a reliable water supply.
+All of the sites are situated next to depressions, ensuring a reliable water supply.

 Demographics

 The following table is a breakdown of registered live births by nationality and sex for Al Shamal.
 Places of birth are based on the home municipality of the mother at birth.